Hernandez (wrestler): Third return to TNA/Impact Wrestling (2018)

-Hernandez made his return to TNA, now known as Impact Wrestling, on the July 5, 2018, episode of Impact, aligning himself with King and former tag team partner Homicide, attacking The Latin American Xchange members Konnan, Ortiz and Santana.
+Hernandez made his return to TNA, now known as Impact Wrestling, on the July 5, 2018, episode of Impact, aligning himself with King and former tag team partner Homicide, attacking Latin American Xchange members Konnan, Ortiz and Santana.
 They later became known as The OGz.
 At Slammiversary XVI, they faced LAX for the Impact Tag Team Championship in a Street Fight, but they lost.
 In their next two appearances, they defeated jobbers, while keeping their feud with LAX alive.
 Then they challenged LAX again, this time in a Concrete Jungle Death at Bound for Glory in a match that they lost again.
 After several months, Hernandez moved to alumni section.

+Fourth return to Impact Wrestling (2020-2022)

 On the April 14, 2020, episode of Impact!, Hernandez made his return to Impact Wrestling, where he defeated Rohit Raju.
 At Rebellion, he was defeated by Moose in a three-way match also involving Michael Elgin.
 Hernandez then aligned himself with Johnny Swinger, accompanying him to matches and teaming with him.
-In January 2022, his profile was removed from Impact's official website, signaling the end of his run with the company.
-At Bound for Glory, Hernandez competed in the Call Your Shot Gauntlet match which was won by Rhino. on October 6, 2021, Hernandez competed in the Impact Digital Media Championship Tournament where he lost to Crazzy Steve in the First round.
+At Bound for Glory in October 2020, Hernandez competed in the Call Your Shot Gauntlet match which was won by Rhino.
+He wrestled his final match for the promotion in January 2022.
 On March 20, 2022, it was reported that Hernandez was finished with Impact Wrestling.

+Late career (2022–present)

+After leaving Impact Wrestling in March 2022, Hernandez returned to the independent circuit.
+According to his official Facebook page, Shawn Hernandez serves as the head coach at San Antonio Style Wrestling, a professional wrestling school located in San Antonio, Texas.